TerpsRacing-Baja/Baja-Embedded/README.md

-# RaceCapture21
+# TR Baja 22

-RaceCapture Code for the 21 car
+This contains all of the code for the 21 and 22 cars.